 A carprofen injection is usually only administered after surgery.

-Injecting carprofen for dogs simply decreases the amount of time it takes for to enter your dog’s system.
+Injecting carprofen for dogs simply decreases the amount of time it takes for the medicine to enter your dog’s system.

 Sometimes, it may be given before your pup wakes up from the general anesthetic.
 The injection is often paired with tablets, to be taken afterward.

 Like other drugs of this kind, it is not completely understood how carprofen works.
 This means it may affect certain parts of the body that we’re not aware of.

 However, the drug is approved by the FDA and is generally considered safe for dogs.

 There are, of course, some side effects, just like with every medication:

 - Increased urination

 - Fatigue and/or lethargy

 - Loss of coordination